Free Jazz

 • Time Flexibility: Forget about tapping your foot; the rhythm can be free, fractured, or non-existent.

-Yep, Free Jazz is very much alive today.
+Free Jazz is very much alive today.
 Musicians like Ken Vandermark, Matana Roberts, and Peter Brötzmann are keeping the fire stoked and unpredictable as ever.

-Why You Might Just Fall in Love with Free Jazz
+Why You Might Just Fall in Love with Free Jazz?

 • Freedom of Expression: This is as raw and unfiltered as music gets.